 Get a customer experience wrong, however, and people are unforgiving.
 One-third of people will stop using a beloved brand after just one poor experience, according to PwC.

-So a human-to-human experience, in real time, with no hold times?
+So an inter-personal, human-to-human experience in real time and with no hold times?
 Simple!

-We’re going to explain why that might not be the impossible task it first seems to be – and dive into the ways you can avoid “watching paint drying” as a more preferable option than your customer experience strategy.
+We’re going to explain why that might not be the impossible task it first seems to be, particularly now we're in the age of conversational AI.
+We'll also dive into the ways you can avoid “watching paint drying” as a more preferable option than your customer experience strategy.

 What are real-time customer interactions?

 Speaking to an employee in a store is a real-time customer interaction.
 So is ringing a customer service line on the phone.
 Or messaging a rep on live chat.
-Even social media channels can offer real-time responses, when there’s someone answering customer questions straight away.
+Even social media channels can offer real-time responses, when there’s someone answering customer questions "live".

 Unfortunately, being put on hold for too long is the most common complaint from consumers, and tops the list of the three worst customer experiences.
 51% say it’s their biggest customer experience bugbear.
 Being transferred between departments multiple times comes in a close second (49%).